IOHprofiler/IOHprofiler.github.io/IOHanalyzer/IOHanalyzer.md

 runServer()
 ```

 Have fun!
-For the complete reference on usage, pleaese continue reading this documentation.
+For the complete reference on usage, please continue reading this documentation.